Suchwinder/Blitz/README.md

     $ pip install -r requirements.txt
     ```

-8. To run the back end normally do:
+8.  ~~To run the back end normally do:~~
     ```
     $ python main.py
     ```
-    but if we are working with environment variables and load it normally through the database create function
+    ~~but if we are working with environment variables and load it normally through the database create function~~
-    the env variable wont be loaded in fast enough, so it would be type None.
-To fix this load env variables before
+    ~~the env variable wont be loaded in fast enough, so it would be type None.
+To fix this load env variables before~~
-    hand through terminal, refer to github docs.
-THe command is:
+    ~~hand through terminal, refer to github docs.
+The command is:~~
     ```
-    dotenv -f .env run python main.py
+    ~~dotenv -f .env run python main.py~~
+    ```
+    Instead of the above commands you can use gunicorn to run this application.
+To do this you must ensure you have it installed (it should be if used command 7).
+    Then make sure you are in the root directory of this app.
+From their run:
+    ```
+    gunicorn -e "DATABASE_URL=<insert database url (can make it localhost based)>" -e "FLASK_ENV=development" -e "AWS_ACCESS_KEY_ID=<in order to access bucket need some credential>" -e "AWS_SECRET_ACCESS_KEY=<in order to access bucket need some credential>" -e "BUCKET=<bucketname>" -e "REGION=<bucket region>" "--bind=127.0.0.1:5000" back_end:app
     ```

 9. To deactivate virtual environment: